GeoffreyBooth/node/doc/guides/technical-values.md

 * Great documentation
 * Bundling friction-reducing APIs and components, even though they could be provided externally
+* Maximizing compatibility and interoperability with browsers and other JavaScript environments
 * Enabling/supporting external packages to ensure overall developer experience

 ### 2 - Stability